Digikala: Products and services

-At first, DigiKala sold only digital and electronic goods on its website.
-Since 2014, DigiKala has changed its strategy to become an online store with many different types of goods available.
+Digikala initially started as an online retail platform focused on digital and electronic products.
+Since 2014, Digikala expanded its strategy to become an online marketplace, offering a wider range of products.

 Subsidiaries

-The DigiKala Group is active in logistics, e-commerce, content, fintech, martech, and innovative fields.
+The Digikala Group is active in logistics, e-commerce, content, fintech, martech, and innovative fields.
 Digikala owns more than 10 subsidiaries, including Fidibo, Digistyle, Digipay, Pindo and Komoda.

 Fidibo

 Fidibo is a Persian e-book store that has been operating since March 2014.
 Digikala bought an interest in the company in 2016 and became its main owner in 2017.

 Digistyle

 Digistyle, an online fashion and clothing store, was founded in 2016.

 Digipay

 Digipay was founded in 2018, focusing on mobile and web payments.
 Digipay services include Smart IPG, merchant management dashboard, mobile payment gateways, customer refund services, personal and organizational wallets, mobile payment applications, and installment purchase facilities.

 Komoda

 Komoda is a social buy-and-sell startup platform.
 It was founded in July 2018 and has been a Digikala group member since late 2019.